 Member organization records contain materials from the Ladies’ Auxiliary of the YMCA which date from 1892 to 1897, and include the club’s constitution, a roster of members and board of directors, and meeting minutes.
 Member organization records also include meeting minutes, correspondence, and attendance records of the Y’s Men’s Club that date from 1929 to 1932.

-Scrapbooks span the dates 1936-1944, and include newspaper clippings documenting YMCA social activities.
+Scrapbooks and Clippings span the dates 1936-1968, and include newspaper clippings documenting YMCA social activities.
 Some scrapbooks cover specific events such as the membership campaign, the Community Chest fundraising campaign of 1940, and the Centennial celebration campaign of 1944.

 A small number of photographs, mostly without identifying information, are included, and date from approximately 1907-1910.